SMQuadri/Road-Traffic-Sign-Recognition/README.md

 ## Model Evaluation :
-The model achieved 97.77% accuracy on the validation set (random 20% subset of the training dataset) & 95.48 on the test dataset.
+The model achieved 97.09% accuracy on the validation set (random 20% subset of the training dataset) & 96.37% on the 'test.csv' dataset.

-## Project Demonstration :